Frequently Asked Questions

 To view current volunteering opportunities, click here.

-Bystander ToolkitIt takes a community to end gender based violence
+Bystanders and AlliesIt takes a community to end gender based violence.

+When we use the term “bystander” we are referring to someone who does something to intervene in a situation where they don't know the people concerned.
 An active bystander is an individual who takes action to intervene in response to the observed incident.
 In the context of domestic and family violence, it means taking action when you see or hear violence, abuse, sexual violence o unacceptable behaviour by one individual towards another.
+A bystander intervenes if it’s safe to do so.
+In the workplace setting this may mean speaking up and challenging the put downs.

-RECOGNISE red flags or signs of an unhealthy relationship / domestic and family violence.
+RECOGNISE red flags or signs of unhealthy relationships and/or domestic and family violence.

 REASSURE the person you are supporting that DFV is NEVER the fault of the victim regardless of the situation it happened in.